 A breakfast of Morning Sun Fat Free Muesli muesli contains 14% sugar, with a standard 60 gram serving loading us with 10 grams.
 Next, a low fat lunch option, like a serving of Woolworth’s own Low Fat Sweet Potato & Pumpkin Soup, contains another 10.2 grams.

-Even your healthy dinnertime salad isn’t safe from the low fat lies.
+Even your healthy dinnertime salad isn’t safe.
 Many sauces and condiments are high in added sugar, but “fat free” or “low fat” options are some of the worst offenders.
 Praise 99% fat free mayonnaise contains 21% sugar, so 20 grams on a salad would add another 4.2 grams.

 After dinner, a serving of Parson’s Vanilla Creamed Rice is 98% fat free – but contains 21 grams of sugar.
 So a single day of “low fat” consumption has resulted in 65.4 grams of sugar – almost three times the daily limit of 24 grams recommended by the World Health Organisation.

 Don’t let food manufacturers use weasel words to pull the fat over your eyes.
-“Fat free” does not mean healthy.
-Instead, it often means “dangerously high in sugar”.
+“Fat free” does not necessarily mean healthy.
+It can often mean “dangerously high in sugar”.